sebosp/s2protocol-rs/README.md

 ### TODO:

 - The json exports from BalanceData could be loaded from a remote repo (github maybe?), otherwise people need to have this repo cloned.
+- The Balance Units contain strengths and weaknesses, we could return as part of ChangeHint a ratio of how good/bad the units are towards the existing enemy army.
+- The ability-index/command-index may be compatible between multiple protocol versions.
+- arrow-ipc tables can be created for BalanceUnits

 ## Displaying the replay on the terminal